 The Chicago-Detroit Province of the Society of Jesus offers deepest gratitude to our friends, benefactors, partners, and companions for their generous support.
 Click here to read the annual Honor Roll in pdf format

 Let us pray in thanksgiving for the life of our brother, Fr.
-Robert C. Dressman, S.J.
-(CDT), who died at 6:45 a.m. on Tuesday, October 22, 2013, at Colombiere Center in Clarkston, Michigan.
+Michael A. Evans, S.J.
+(CDT), who died on Monday, September 1, 2014, at Providence Hospital in Detroit, Michigan.
+He was 60 years old.
 May he rest in peace.

 Jesuit Father Brian Paulson’s childhood in northern Illinois nurtured and inspired his Jesuit vocation.
 These lessons have carried him through his life as a Jesuit, from vocation director to high school president to his new role as provincial of the Chicago-Detroit Province Jesuits.

 On behalf of our two Provinces and the world-wide Society of Jesus, we would like to thank and congratulate all of our Jubilarians this year, especially our Golden Jubilarians, for the generous and faith-filled lives of service they have offered to the Church and the Society over many years.